tenzir/tenzir/web/docs/setup-vast/install/linux.md

 Use our [pre-built build packages](/docs/setup-vast/download#packages) or [build from source](/docs/setup-vast/build) to install VAST on any Linux distribution.
+This package is relocatable, which means you can extract it in any filesystem location and it will work.

 To deploy VAST as system service, you can use our [systemd configuration](#systemd).

 ## systemd

-VAST has native [systemd
-support](https://github.com/tenzir/vast/tree/master/systemd/) for running as system service.
+The VAST package bundles a systemd service unit under `<extraction_path>/lib/systemd/system/vast.service`.
 The service is sandboxed and runs with limited privileges.

 ### Prepare the host system